next level Banana Bread with Chocolate and caramel

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #KetchupWithFrenchs #CollectiveBias
+This shop, Chocolate Caramel Banana Bread, has been compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone. #DelightfulMoments #SplashOfDelight #CollectiveBias

-Today I’m sharing my recipe for perfectly seasoned, oven-baked rosemary garlic fries with a fancy dipping sauce.
-Whether you serve these as a side dish or as an appetizer for the big game, these French fries are a cut above the rest!
+I’m sharing my recipe for wonderfully seasoned, oven-baked rosemary garlic fries with the perfect crispiness and a fancy dipping sauce.
+Whether you serve these as a side dish or as an appetizer for the big game, these french fries are a cut above the rest!
 Continue reading →

 Today I’m going to share a new recipe inspired by a new healthy dish I recently whipped up.
 The chicken dish is baked with a Mediterranean salsa spooned over the top.
 This salsa is so good I find myself sneaking an extra spoonful or two with crackers or chips before I bake the rest.

 Then I got to thinking…with the football season really heating up, how could I turn this goodness into a shareable appetizer?
 I’ll tell you how: Baked Mediterranean Feta Dip.

 Don’t go to your next holiday party empty handed!
 Show your hostess how much you appreciate her year-round with a thoughtful, but inexpensive, DIY gift.